sashetophizika/hyprscratch/README.md

 * `poly`: toggle all scratchpads with the same title simultaneously.

-* `pin`: keeps the scratchpad active through workspace changes
+* `pin`: keeps the scratchpad active through workspace changes.

 * `tiled`: spawns the scratchpad tiled instead of floating.